DAD Price Reaches $0.19 on Exchanges (DAD)

-DAD (CURRENCY:DAD) traded 1.6% lower against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on October 16th.
-In the last week, DAD has traded down 7.7% against the U.S. dollar.
-One DAD coin can now be bought for $0.19 or 0.00000316 BTC on major exchanges.
-DAD has a total market capitalization of $69.95 million and approximately $5.55 million worth of DAD was traded on exchanges in the last day.
+DAD (CURRENCY:DAD) traded 0.5% higher against the dollar during the 24-hour period ending at 14:00 PM E.T. on October 17th.
+Over the last seven days, DAD has traded down 4.3% against the dollar.
+DAD has a total market capitalization of $71.04 million and approximately $2.89 million worth of DAD was traded on exchanges in the last 24 hours.
+One DAD coin can currently be bought for about $0.19 or 0.00000320 BTC on popular exchanges.

 - Polygon (MATIC) traded up 2.4% against the dollar and now trades at $1.32 or 0.00002639 BTC.